sebhtml/novigrad/README.md

 # Roadmap

-- add Blas with CBlas implementations
+- rename main.rs to lib.rs and use examples/
 - add Blas implementation for CuBlas
-- add Blas implementation for AMD GPUs.
-- rename main.rs to lib.rs and use examples/
-- check if it's easy to cudaMalloc and cudaMemCpy and cudaFree

 - add capability for having N blocks side-by-side in a layer (required for multi-head attention)
 - implement Dropout
 - move learning rate in dataset details